 Dementia Explained - PDC56732

-This online Short Course introduces the challenges facing Australia with the projected prevalence of Dementia in the near future.
-The course introduces basic overviews of anatomy and physiology of the brain and how different dementias result in a variety of malfunctions.
+This online micro-credential introduces the challenges facing Australia with the projected prevalence of Dementia in the near future.
+The micro-credential introduces basic overviews of anatomy and physiology of the brain and how different dementias result in a variety of malfunctions.
 Cognitive impairment in normal ageing processes and dementia are compared and explained, whilst looking into the symptoms, causes, diagnosis and impacts of Dementia.

 - Identify strategies for a whole-of-community approach to face the challenges of Dementia in Australia

 - Outline the main functions of the lobes of the brain and the functions of neurons within the brain